dwshadle/florence-price-catalog/_texts/price-two_busy_little_hands.md

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
 {:.bibliography}

+---

+## Notes
+[^fn1]: This score is the second in a series of numbered pieces.
+Number 1 ("Little Truants") is dated October 7, 1927, while Number 3 ("Hard Problems") is dated October 9, 1927.